juaneschutte/dashcable/README.md

 # flexocpu
-Exemple of use of opencpu in a flexdashboardddd
+Exemple of use of opencpu in a flexdashboar